MLHale/nebraska-gencyber/teachers/firewall/README.md

 Now use simillar steps as above to add a rule for the same program (vpnkit), but allowing protocol ```UDP``` for remote port ```53```.
 This allows DNS requests to go through.
 DNS helps with domain name discovery.

-After the UDP rule is added, try the `pull` command again.
+Once the UDP rule is added, we are ready to try the `pull` command again.

 ```bash
 # Try to pull this docker image
 docker pull gists/lighttpd
 ```

-It should succeed now.
+It should work this time.
 Call the instructor to troubleshoot if the command fails.

 > ![Windows firewall](./img/outbound-allowed.png)